Playroll Blog

 Key Takeaways

-Examples of statutory employee benefits in the UK include:
+Examples of statutory employee benefits across the world include:

 Statutory benefits relate to the standard, non-negotiable employee rights within a country.
 Companies are legally obligated to provide these benefits to eligible employees, and failure to do so may put employers at loggerheads with the law.